 VACON® 3000 is a liquid-cooled AC drive for stepless speed or torque control of medium-voltage induction motors.
-The VACON® 3000 Drive Kit is a modular MV drive that offers a new dimension of application engineering for industrial applications with motor voltages of 3300 V or 4160 V. It enables the complete customization of the enclosure to meet the unique needs, restrictions, and characteristics of various applications, including applications with limited space and in harsh conditions.
+VACON® 3000 Enclosed Drive is a complete medium-voltage drive installed in a cabinet.

-The VACON® 3000 Drive Kit is available in a power range starting from 2 MW.
+VACON® 3000 Enclosed Drive is available for industrial applications with motor voltages of 3300 V and 4160 V, and in a power range starting from 2 MW.
 Basic configurations have a power of 2 MW or 3 MW.
 These configurations can be paralleled for systems of 4 MW and above.